Help us to improve by sharing your feedback about summer camp 2022!

 For more information: Review our FAQs!

 Cancellation Policy: If you are registered for a week of camp that you need to cancel, you must let us know at least ten full business days in advance.
-For example: If your child is registered for the week of July 26, you must notify us by 8:00am on Monday, July 12 in order to receive a refund.
+For example: If your child is registered for the week of July 24, you must notify us by 8:00am on Monday, July 10 in order to receive a refund.
 If you do not give us two weeks’ notice we will NOT be able to offer a refund, as we have to schedule our staff and activities and pay for field trips in advance based on enrollment.
 All cancellations must be made through the Youth, Parks & Recreation office (831-1001).
-Any cancellations or enrollment changes made after June 1 will incur a $25 administrative fee.
+Any cancellations or enrollment changes made after June 2 will incur a $25 administrative fee.
 Refunds cannot be issued for field trips, for any reason, after June 2.

-Camp Majors: Comprised of our oldest campers, in our Camp Majors your child will engage in common camp activities such as sports, art, outdoor free time, team building, and more.
-As we recognize that our oldest campers may have differing interests than our other campers, we also offer age appropriate experiences for your child as well.
+Camp Majors: Comprised of our oldest campers, in our Camp Majors your child will engage in common camp activities such as sports, art, outdoor free time, teambuilding, and swimming.
+As we recognize that our oldest campers may have differing interests than our other campers, we also offer age-appropriate experiences for your child as well.
 Leadership is an engaging program that will be integrated into Majors Camp.

 We look forward to what is sure to be a rewarding summer!